workplacebuddy/shurly/README.md

 ## Getting started

+### Setup PostgreSQL database

+> An extra requirement is needed to actually run Shurly with a database, that is
+> an actual database.
+This can be setup separately, or the [Docker Compose] setup
+> can be used, which will run a PostgreSQL server container.
+In the end, Shurly
+> needs a a valid `DATABASE_URL` to be available.

 There are a couple of ways to run this, all depending on your preference:

 Shurly can be directly installed with `cargo install shurly`, this will place a